Iraqi Army Aviation Command: Helicopters

-This force reached its climax at the end of the first Gulf War, when the commanding cadres numbered nearly 900 different helicopters.
+This force reached its peak power at the end of the first Gulf War, when the commanding cadres numbered nearly 900 different helicopters.

 The armament of the Iraqi army was generally from the eastern bloc.
 As a result of the policies followed by the Iraqi state, most of the helicopters were Soviet.
 After 2003 the United States armed the Iraqi army aviation with American and Western helicopters.

 In October 2012, it was reported that Iraq had signed a contract with Russia to purchase weapons, including approximately 30 Mil Mi-28 helicopters.
 The agreement was confirmed on October 9.
 Part of the deal was later canceled due to the Iraqi parliament's condemnation of the deal on suspicion of corruption, but the Iraqi Defense Minister stated that "the deal will go ahead".
 The contract was already signed and included the Mil Mi-28NE helicopters, and deliveries began in September 2013.
 Another 10 aircraft of the same model were delivered in January 2014.

-The Army Aviation currently owns 175 operational helicopters, including 15 attack helicopters, out of 300 purchased, including 67-114 heavy attack helicopters (it is scheduled to reach 500 helicopters), as follows:
+The Army Aviation currently has 218 operational helicopters, including 40 attack helicopters, as follows: